luxfi/tfhe/docs/content/docs/overview.md

 ## Security

-TFHE security is based on the **Learning With Errors (LWE)** problem, which is believed to be resistant to both classical and quantum computers.
+FHE security is based on the **Learning With Errors (LWE)** problem, which is believed to be resistant to both classical and quantum computers.

 Key security features:
 - 128-bit security level